keitaroinc/ckanext-cas/README.rst

 Requirements
 ------------

-For example, you might want to mention here which versions of CKAN this extension works with.
+This extension works with CKAN version 2.6 and above.

 ------------